christianhujer/aceunit/ROADMAP.md

 ## AceUnit 1.0.0

-- Change the include file macros to be unstringified strings instead of stringified strings in order to work with compilers who cannot pass stringified strings on command line, such as Keil C251.
 - Simplify the configuration.
 - Change configuration from undef/def scheme to 0/1 scheme, which allows to distinguish between unspecified, specified off and specified on for configuration macros.
 - Turn runFixture into a non-`void` function that returns whether one or more test cases failed.